-Inspired by a woven blanket, the Witness Blanket is a large scale art installation, made out of hundreds of items reclaimed from Residential Schools, churches, government buildings and traditional and cultural structures including Friendship Centres, band offices, treatment centres and universities, from across Canada.
+Inspired by a woven blanket, the Witness Blanket is a large scale art installation, made out of hundreds of items reclaimed from Residential Schools, churches, government buildings and traditional and cultural structures including Friendship Centres, band offices, and treatment centres and universities, from across Canada.
 The Witness Blanket stands as a national monument to recognize the atrocities of the Indian Residential School era, honour the children, and symbolize ongoing reconciliation.

 The items included in the Witness Blanket provide a point of departure and bear witness to the truth.
-The team travelled over 200,000 kilometres, visited 77 communities, met over 10,000 people and gathered over 889 pieces, inclusive of 161 photos, shoes, bowls dolls, skates to name a few.
-The finished work is 12 metres long and constructed with 13 panels with a total weight over 2 tons.
-Inherently, the items contain stories from Survivors and Intergenerational Survivors..
+The team travelled over 200,000 kilometres, visited 77 communities, met over 10,000 people and gathered over 889 pieces, inclusive of 161 photos, shoes, bowls dolls, and skates to name a few.
+The finished work is 12 metres long and constructed with 13 panels with a total weight of over 2 tons.
+Inherently, the items contain stories from Survivors and Intergenerational Survivors.